charlesbrandt/public/system/virtualization/docker.md

 sudo systemctl disable --now docker.service docker.socket
 ```

-To run Docker as a non-privileged user, consider setting up the
-Docker daemon in rootless mode for your user:
+To run Docker as a non-privileged user, consider setting up the Docker daemon in rootless mode for your user. `dockerd-rootless-setuptool.sh` should be in `/usr/bin` if Docker was installed with packages.

 ```
 dockerd-rootless-setuptool.sh install